kalinchkma/kalinchkma/README.md

-### Hi there, I'm Nanashi 👋
+### Hi there, I'm Nanashi 🙂

 ## I'm a Student and Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other Developer
+- 👯 I’m looking to collaborate with other Developer 😁
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play a video games and drink wine 😁👋

 ### Connect with me: